TrentR2786/CPE424/README.md

 Below are the instructions to build and flash the test programs onto the CircuitBentBaby device.

 *NOTE: These instructions are specifically for Linux operating systems.
-If your computer runs Windows or Mac, use a Linux virtual machine.
-A Unix shell program such as MSYS2 could also work, but this has not been tested as thouroughly.*
+Windows and Mac have not been tested, so a Linux virtual machine can be used for computers running those operating systems.
+A Unix shell program such as MSYS2 may also work, but this has not been tested as thouroughly.*

 1. Install Git onto your system and clone this repository, as well as the repositories for [the Pico SDK](https://github.com/raspberrypi/pico-sdk) and [Pico Extras](https://github.com/raspberrypi/pico-extras).
 2. Set the environment variables for the paths to the Pico SDK and Pico Extras directories.
 This can be done by typing `nano .bashrc` into the terminal and adding the below lines anywhere in the file (terminal will have to be closed and reopened for the lines to take effect).
 ```
-export PICO_SDK_PATH=(Path to Pico SDK directory)
+export PICO_SDK_PATH=(path to Pico SDK directory)
-export PICO_EXTRAS_PATH=(Path to Pico Extras directory)
+export PICO_EXTRAS_PATH=(path to Pico Extras directory)
 ```
-3. Download the required programs for building the Pico programs.
+3. Download the required programs for building.
 ```
 sudo apt install cmake gcc-arm-none-eabi libnewlib-arm-none-eabi libstdc++-arm-none-eabi-newlib
 ```